rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Removed GainStatPerkFix from ddraw.ini because there is little reason to turn it off

 Original engine bug fixes and various features based on the work by Crafty:
->sfall now loads global/hook scripts, shaders, 32-bit talking head images, and AVI movies from master_patches path in fallout2.cfg instead of the fixed 'Data\' directory
+>sfall now loads global/hook scripts, shaders, 32-bit talking head images, and AVI movies from master_patches path in fallout2.cfg instead of the fixed 'data\' directory
 >Added a fix for the original engine issue that caused incorrect positioning after exiting small locations (e.g. Ghost Farm)
 >Added an option to use a modified data load order for the engine to find game data